 Here are a few practices to streamline the checkout experience:

-Improve your website UX both design- and functionality-wise.
+One of Black Friday ecommerce ideas is to improve your website UX both design- and functionality-wise.
 Shoppers need to find exactly what they’re looking for in a matter of seconds.

 The least you can do is to create a separate landing page with special offers and top-selling products to boost your ecommerce sales.
 If you’re pressed for time, redesign your homepage to shout out to your customers about the holiday sales, as Carbon38 did.